 How faxing affects survey quality

-- Image compression - Details may be lost or blurred
+- Image compression.
+Fine details may be lost or blurred.

-- Noise and artifacts - Phone line quality affects clarity
+- Noise and artifacts.
+Phone line quality affects overall clarity.

 Despite these challenges, most faxed surveys process successfully with proper preparation.